ibtsamilahi09/Portfolio/_posts/2016-8-21-consequat.md

 permalink: /Youtube
 ---

-[`Youtube.com/realtoughcandy`](https://youtube.com/realtoughcandy) is the channel that started it all: my supercharged passion for web development, deep educational tributary networks, and the gathering of fellow developers who resonate with the idea that web development should be experimental, bold, and accessible. ##
+[`Youtube.com/realtoughcandy`](https://youtube.com/realtoughcandy) is the channel that started it all: my supercharged passion for web development, tech social networks, and the gathering of fellow developers who resonate with the idea that web development should be experimental, bold, and accessible.

-### RealToughCandy is a true tech alternative, embracing the old-school while pushing forward to the new-school, while natively developing the rest. ###
+### RealToughCandy is a tech alternative, highlighting how the Internet works and why it matters. ###

-Numerous tributary networks have sprouted from this channel, including a Gitter chatroom, blog and dev newsletter (as highlighted in this portfolio), mentorships, and countless 'offline' communications that have created massive value for the dev community.
+Tributary networks continute to sprout from this channel, including a Gitter chatroom for tech talk, blog, newsletter, mentorships, and countless 'offline' communications that have created massive value for the dev community.